EfficiencyJunky/eec-for-squarespace/guide/README.md

     Data Layer Variable Name: `ssRawTransaction`<br/>
     Data Layer Version: Version 2<br/>

-15. Variable Name: `name_here`<br/>
-    Variable Type: Data Layer Variable<br/>
-    Data Layer Variable Name: `variable_here`<br/>
-    Data Layer Version: Version 2<br/>

 ---
 # SECTION 4 -- CONFIGURE CUSTOM JAVASCRIPT VARIABLE UTILITY FUNCTIONS
 Now we will start playing with code.
 YAY FINALLY!!!<br/>

-The purpose of this section is to set up a few Custom JavaScript Utilites.
-A Utility is just what we call a Custom JavaScript Variable that returns a function.
-This allows us to call the function from other Custom JavaScript Variables or Custom HTML Tags.
+The purpose of this section is to set up a few Custom JavaScript Variables we will label as Utilites.
+A Utility is just what we call a Custom JavaScript Variable that returns a function instead of a value.
+This allows us to call the function from other Custom JavaScript Variables or Custom HTML Tags in Google Tag Manager.

 The process for each of these will be the same:<br/>